 When you arrive in Jordan, MESP staff will help you get acquainted with Amman during an intense five-day orientation.
 During that time, we’ll also go over the semester as a whole, including program details, student safety and our commitment to love and care for one another as part of our intentional community.
 Before traveling back to the U.S., you’ll spend a few days reflecting on the semester with MESP students and staff.
 We’ll talk about how you’ve changed, the joys and challenges of returning home and how you can integrate your experiences from the past few months into your life back home.
 We also set aside time for each member of our community to properly say goodbye to the students and staff who have become like family over the past three months.

 Though you’ll live in your own apartments for most of the semester, you will spend just over a week in homestays.
-Political climate permitting, we will take a trip to Israel-Palestine during the semester where you will spend time living with a Palestinian family and a Jewish-Israeli family as part of our Conflict and Change course.
+You will be staying with families as part of the "Peoples and Cultures of the Middle East" course to learn firsthand about life here.
 Your hosts will be excited and ready to feed you, hear about your family and share their lives with you.

 Once a week you will participate in service learning at a non-profit organization.
 This is a great opportunity for you to engage in your community, meet friends, work on your cultural adaptation skills and give back.
 Your exact placement will be determined after you arrive, but in previous years, students have spent time in schools, an orphanage, an elderly society, and training programs for people with mental handicaps.
 We will also develop crafted internships for intercultural and for peace and conflict studies majors, that will be built around the service projects.

 In addition, MESP has worked with students & campuses to receive intercultural practicum credit during the semester.
 Contact [email protected] to discuss practicum credit!